chengzhag/chengzhang-academic/content/authors/admin/_index.md

     - course: MEng in Information and Communication Engineering
       institution: University of Electronic Science and Technology of China
       year: 2022
-    - course: BEng in Internet of Things
+    - course: BEng in Internet of Things Engineering
       institution: University of Electronic Science and Technology of China
       year: 2019
 email: "chengzhag@std.uestc.edu.cn"
 superuser: true
 highlight_name: true
 ---
 I am a third-year Master's student of machine learning and computer vision under the supervision of [Prof. Shuaicheng LIU](http://www.liushuaicheng.org/) at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
 During my master study, I worked closely with [Prof. Zhaopeng Cui](http://www.cad.zju.edu.cn/home/zhpcui/) and [Dr. Yinda Zhang](https://www.zhangyinda.com/).
-My research interests include 3D reconstruction, 3D detection, 3D scene understanding, etc. I received my Bachelor's degree at UESTC in 2019.
+My research interests lie in the intersection of Computer Vision, Machine Learning, and Computer Graphics.
+Currently, I am working on 3D scene understanding, 3D reconstruction, and 3D detection.
+I received my Bachelor's degree at UESTC in 2019.